akullpp/LaTeX-Templates/README.md

 # LaTeX-Templates

-LaTeX Templates for letters, CVs and exercise sheets.
+LaTeX Templates for letters and exercise sheets.